interlay/interbtc/README.md

 (C) Copyright 2020 [Interlay](https://www.interlay.io) Ltd

-InterBTC is currently licensed under the terms of the Apache License (Version 2.0).
+interBTC is currently licensed under the terms of the Apache License (Version 2.0).
 See LICENSE

 ## Contact